Access4all/adg/pages/examples/headings/handling/README.md

 ## Contents Structured

 This conveys the tag names of a lot of HTML elements, including headings.
-It allows for fast visual detection of wrong (or missing) headings.
+It allows fast visual examination of wrong (or missing) headings.

 For more details, see [Contents Structured](/setup/browsers/bookmarklets/contents-structured){.page}.